Solar Reflectance Index – HDG Primer

 How Hot Will the Surface Get?

 Vertical surfaces are also subjected to the sun’s energy.
-Materials used in a building’s facade can influence the comfort within the structure and also impact the energy used for heating and cooling.
+Materials used in a building’s façade can influence the comfort within the structure and also impact the energy used for heating and cooling.

 Solar Reflectance Index (SRI)

-More technically speaking the sun’s energy is either reflected or absorbed by materials.
-When the sun goes away the materials then give off the previously absorbed energy; this is called thermal emittance.
+More technically speaking, the sun’s energy is either reflected or absorbed by materials.
+When the sun goes away, the materials then give off the previously absorbed energy; this is called thermal emittance.

 Garden-Courtyard-with-Porcelain-Pavers-HDG Building Materials